Are you planning a budget trip on the continent and want to know how much will backpacking Europe cost? Look no further.

 If you’re on a tight budget, booking train journeys in advance can save money while obviously sacrificing flexibility.
 We suggest using Omio to check prices.

 The only real exception to this would be in Romania and Bulgaria, where buses are significantly faster than trains and also a lot more comfortable.
-In the Balkan countries, bus travel is most likely going to be the only option as the train system is either (in some cases) non-existent or poorly developed.
+In Balkan countries like Croatia, Serbia and Montenegro, bus travel is most likely going to be the only option as the train system is either (in some cases) non-existent or poorly developed.

 In many European countries, you can find inter-city bus schedules on Omio or using Flixbus.

-Well, as it turns out, a lot of the best sightseeing activities in Europe happen to be free (or at least quite affordable).
-The best things that we like to do in any new city is to go on a free walking tour, which are available in pretty much every major European city.
-The tours themselves, like the name suggests, are free, but the guides work for tips.
+A lot of the best sightseeing activities in Europe happen to be free (or at least quite affordable).
+The best thing that we like to do in any new city is to go on a free walking tour, which are available in pretty much every major European city.
+The tours themselves, as the name suggests, are free, but the guides work for tips.

 While there is generally very little pressure to tip after the tour is over, this is how the guides make a living so it would be a pretty poor move not to throw at least a couple of Euro in at the end.
 Generally, we tend to tip €10-15 depending on how good we thought the tour was and the average prices in the city.